Marcus-Friis/thesis/README.md

 # TikTok StitchGraph 🎵

-We present TikTok StitchGraph: a collection of 36 graphs based on TikTok stitches.
-With its rapid growth and widespread popularity, TikTok presents a compelling platform for study.
-Its recently introduced research API offers an opportunity to explore the intricacies of its content-remixing stitch feature.
-Leveraging this, in combination with web scraping, we construct graphs detailing stitch relations from both a video- and user-centric perspective.
-Specifically, we focus on user multidigraphs, with vertices representing users and edges representing directed stitch relations.
-From the user graphs, we characterize common communication patterns of the stitch using frequent subgraph mining, finding a preference for stars and star-like structures, an aversion towards cyclic structures, and directional disposition favoring in- and out-stars over mixed-direction structures.
-These structures are augmented with sentiment labels in the form of edge attributes.
-However, the added complexity yields no new insights.
-Furthermore, no discovered subgraph is statistically significant under a configuration null model.
-Using these subgraphs for graph-level embeddings together with Graph2Vec, we show no clear distinction between topologies for different hashtag topic categories.
-Lastly, comparing StitchGraph to Twitter reply networks reveal no major findings with the subgraph analysis and graph embeddings.
-The dataset and methodology demonstrate one approach to comprising and analyzing network structures from TikTok.
+TikTok StitchGraph is a collection of 36 graphs representing user and video relationships through TikTok's stitch feature.
+Built using the TikTok research API and web scraping, these graphs explore stitch patterns of users.
+Key findings include:

+* A preference for star-like structures and an aversion to cyclic patterns.
+* Sentiment labels as edge attributes, which yielded no additional insights.
+* Subgraph analysis showing no statistically significant patterns under a null model.
+* Graph embeddings (via Graph2Vec) revealing no clear distinctions in topology across hashtag topic categories.
+* Comparisons with Twitter reply networks also showed no major findings.
+This dataset provides a novel approach for studying TikTok network structures and content remixing behaviors.

 <img src="figures/user_graphs_filtered/maga-user-graph-filtered.svg" width="300">